What Is Domain Rating? Ahrefs DR Explained (2026)

 The fastest path from DR 0 to DR 20 is systematic directory submissions combined with a handful of quality guest posts.
 From DR 20 onward, content-driven link building becomes the primary growth engine.

-For the complete playbook on increasing your DR with step-by-step tactics and timelines, see our dedicated guide on how to increase Domain Rating.
-If you are also interested in improving Moz's metric, see how to increase domain authority.
+For the complete playbook on increasing your DR with step-by-step tactics, see our dedicated guide on how to increase Domain Rating.

 FAQs#